Simonasev/Mooo/README.md

 # Mooo – Website Redesign

-A responsive web redesign for Mooo Bistro, focused on modern UI with CSS/HTML.
+A responsive redesign of the Mooo Bistro website with a focus on a modern, minimalist look.

-**Technologies**
+The design uses simple colors and clear layout for better usability.

+## Technologies
 - HTML5
 - CSS3

-**How to run**
+## How to run
-1. Clone the repo
+1. Clone the repository
 2. Open `index.html` in your browser